 My 99designs Experience

-Overall, my friend was really happy with the whole experience and he’s now considering using 99designs for some web design work.
+Overall, my friend was really happy with the whole experience and decided to use 99designs again for some web design work.

-Most importantly, you really need to be active during the contest.
-Each time you receive a new design, you need to be pro-active and leave feedback good or bad.
+Immediately after receive a new design, you need to be proactive and leave feedback good or bad.
 If the design is really bad, don’t be afraid to eliminate it (and the designer) so it doesn’t clutter up your view of things.

 99Designs vs Crowdspring